About Sunny's Classes

 Through regular practise, on a mental level, it improves the focus, willpower, mind body awareness and confidence to overcome the mental obstacles which often are holding us back from moving forward.

 Ashtanga is a dynamic and uplifting practise and practised in a mindful way, serving your own body, it becomes a practise suitable for everybody.

 Sunny’s Shantiseva Vinyasa and Foundation Courses are spiritually taught classes which should be practiced without ego and includes Pranayama, music, mantras and meditation.

-The classes are connected with the Element Sequence (air, ether, fire, water and earth) as designed by her teacher Tina Pashumati James.
+The classes are connected with the Element Sequence; air, ether, fire, water and earth.
 This practice will give a real grounding and balance with the connection to nature and Mother Earth.
-The connection to the earth should be steady and joyful as described by Patanjali in the Yoga Sutras - Sthira Sukham Asanam.
+The connection to the earth should be steady and joyful as described by Patanjali in the Yoga Sutras, Sthira Sukham Asanam.